Oxbryta (voxelotor) for sickle cell disease

 Allergic reactions

-Oxbryta can cause serious allergic reactions that may appear as a generalized rash, hives, shortness of breath, face swelling, and higher-than-normal levels of immune cells called eosinophils.
-Some patients have experienced these symptoms along with internal organ involvement.
+Oxbryta was associated with serious allergic reactions that might manifest in the form of a generalized rash, hives, shortness of breath, face swelling, and higher than normal levels of immune cells called eosinophils.
+Some patients experienced these symptoms along with internal organ involvement.

-If an allergic reaction occurs, treatment with Oxbryta should be discontinued and patients should receive appropriate medical care.
-The medication should not be restarted in patients who experience these symptoms.
+If an allergic reaction occurred, treatment with Oxbryta was to have been discontinued and patients should have received appropriate medical care.

 Use in pregnancy and breastfeeding

-No data are available about the use of Oxybryta in pregnant women.
-Animal studies suggest the medication does not cause harm to the developing fetus, although it may cause harm to the mother.
-Thus, treatment with Oxbryta should only be considered during pregnancy, in consultation with a healthcare provider, if its benefits outweigh the potential risks.
+No data were available about the use of Oxybryta in pregnant women.
+Animal studies suggested the medication does not cause harm to the developing fetus, but may cause harm to the mother.
+Thus, treatment with Oxbryta should have only been considered during pregnancy, in consultation with a healthcare provider, if its benefits outweighed the potential risks.

-It’s currently not known if Oxbryta can be found in human milk, or whether it affects milk production or the breastfed infant.
-However, the medication has been found in the milk of treated rats, and may carry potential risks to breastfed children.
-Therefore, breastfeeding is not recommended during treatment, and for at least two weeks after the last dose.
+It remains unknown whether Oxbryta could pass into human breast milk, or whether it could have any harmful effects on nursing infants or on milk production.
+The medication was found in the milk of treated rats, however, and may carry potential risks to breastfed children.
+Therefore, breastfeeding wasn’t recommended during treatment,and for at least two weeks after the last dose.

 Sickle Cell Disease News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.